 Paste Paper, unlike other techniques which require advance skills, was developed in the book binding industry using left over paste and pigments to make decorate papers.
 Patterns are achieved using a variety of tools, including your fingers.

-This class is the perfect compliement to the Band Box class.
-Make your own paper for your boxes.
+This class is the perfect complement to the Band Box Workshop, where you can use your papers to decorate your boxes.